lwshaffer25/content/terms-of-use.md

 - [ ] DMCA safe harbor compliance
 - [ ] Jurisdiction (what laws do we agree to be governed by)
 - [ ] Potentially explain copyright responsibilities in more detail, with resources

-We need this license from users:

-8.1 Graphcool claims no ownership or control over any Content or Application.
-You retain copyright and any other rights you already hold in the Content and/or Application, and you are responsible for protecting those rights, as appropriate.
-By submitting, posting or displaying the Content on or through the Graphcool Services you give Graphcool a worldwide, royalty-free, and non-exclusive license to reproduce, adapt, modify, translate, publish, publicly perform, publicly display and distribute such Content for the sole purpose of enabling Graphcool to provide you with the Graphcool Services.
-Furthermore, by creating an Application through use of the Graphcool Services, you give Graphcool a worldwide, royalty-free, and non-exclusive license to reproduce, adapt, modify, translate, publish, publicly perform, publicly display and distribute such Application for the sole purpose of enabling Graphcool to provide you with the Graphcool Services.